FOOD REFERENCE WEBSITE

 1615 The first tea is imported to the west

 1615 Furuta Oribe died.
 His original name was Furuta Shigenari.
 He was a Japanese master of the tea ceremony who studied under Sen Riky.
-His ideas influenced the tea ceremony, teahouse architecture, tea-garden landscaping and even flower arrangement.
+His ideas influenced the tea ceremony, teahouse architecture, tea-garden landscaping & even flower arrangement.

 1616 William Shakespeare died.
 There are many references to food in Shakespeare's works.